perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 You can filter by any column to narrow down the results list.
 I absolutely loved that - Zillow, RedFin, etc. don't have as quite a granular filter as this spreadsheet does.

 But I was a little miffed that I kept having to open new tabs and paste the street address into Google to find out where in LA the property resided.
 At 350+ rows, that's a LOT of browser tabs and LA County is such a massive sprawl that I simply can't visualize where every property is.

-You can view [my source code](https://github.com/perfectly-preserved-pie/larentals) on GitHub.
-The website is located at https://wheretolive.la.

 ## The Idea
 So I thought, "why not just visually map every street address on Google Maps?"
 And then that idea became "the map should be filterable in all the same ways as the spreadsheet."